ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/cloud/cloud-backup.markdown

 ### Charging For Your Backup storage

 Backup storage up to 1 GB is free.
-Your monthly average usage will be measured, and you'll be charged accordingly.
+Your backup storage usage will be measured once a day.
+Each month you will be charged based on the *average* amount by which you exceed the 1 GB limit.

 {NOTE: }
 Backup files are compressed.